Pollution Solution

 • Do not remove label from container.

-Examples of The Most Common HHW We Accept:
+HHW We Accept:

-• Garden chemicals—herbicides, pesticides, fertilizer
+• Garden chemicals—herbicides, pesticides, fertilizers

 • Household poisons—oven cleaner, insecticides, drain cleaners